Building a Better Team

 • They care about ethics.
 Gen Z is deeply concerned with doing what’s right.
 They will work incredibly hard for a company whose mission they believe in.
 You can harness their passion by showing them how their work makes a difference in the community or your customers’ lives.

 • They value clarity.
-Those of the Gen Z workforce who faced layoffs or unemployment during the pandemic are slow to trust.
-Their first career lesson was that they seemed to be disposable.
+Gen Z workers who faced layoffs or unemployment during the pandemic are slow to trust.
+Their first career lesson was that they seemed disposable.
 Ensuring clear communication and transparency around decision-making will put them at ease and foster a more open company culture.

 • They are in tune with their mental health.
-They are more likely to see burnout coming and be able to head it off, but employers must be willing to listen and work with them to adjust within reason.
+They are more likely to see burnout coming and be able to prevent it, but employers must be willing to listen and work with them to adjust within reason.
 Benefits like additional time off or mental health support can help your employees stay happy and healthy long-term.

 • They positively respond to feedback that reinforces their potential.
 A recent study suggests that this generation will take severe criticism well if the input is motivated by an appreciation for their potential.
 The studies showed that when you hold them to high standards and make it clear that you believe in them, you show respect by taking them seriously.